swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

-Instead, functions which have strict execution requirements may be better served as declaring them inside of an actor that has the required specific executor specified (by using custom actor executors), or by using an asynchronous function and wrapping the code that is required to run on a specific executor in an `withTaskExecutor(eventLoop) { ... }` block.
+Instead, functions which have strict execution requirements may be better served as declaring them inside of an actor that has the required specific executor specified (by using custom actor executors), or by using an asynchronous function and wrapping the code that is required to run on a specific executor in an `withTaskExecutorPreference(eventLoop) { ... }` block.

 Nevertheless, because we understand there may be situations where synchronous code may want to compare task executors, this capability is exposed for advanced use cases.